Minimum Resource Threshold Policy Under Partial Interference: Application: WASH Policy in Senegal

-Figure \ref{fig-Data-3} shows the weighted averages of estimated OMARs needed to achieve the target outcome level $\thr$, weighted by the size of the census blocks.
-When $\thr$ is greater than 0.69, which is the outcome level in the training data, our direct rule uses fewer WASH facilities than the two indirect rules to achieve $\thr$.
-More importantly, by combining the first two findings, the direct rule is more resource-efficient than the indirect rules in terms of allocating the right regions of Senegal to achieve the highest accuracy.
-Specifically, for thresholds greater than 0.69, the direct rule is using less resources and is more accurate than competing methods, suggesting that the indirect rules are targeting the wrong regions of Senegal or overusing resources than what's necessary to achieve the target $\thr$.
-This can be seen in the last two columns of Figure \ref{fig-Data-2} where the random forest is over-allocating WASH facilities across most of Senegal, even in areas that may not need additional WASH facilities to achieve $\thr$.
-In contrast, our direct rule is generally allocating less resources throughout the nation while simultaneously achieving higher accuracy.
-Given that Senegalese policymakers would like to set $\thr$ higher than the current level 0.69, our direct rule is not only accurate but also cost-efficient for allocating WASH facilities in Senegal.
+Figure \ref{fig-Data-3} shows the weighted averages of estimated {\OURR}s needed to achieve the target outcome level $\thr$ where the weight is determined by the size of the census blocks.
+When $\thr$ is greater than 0.69, which is the outcome level in the training data, the direct approach uses fewer WASH facilities than the two indirect approaches.
+Combined with our first finding that the direct approach is more accurate, the direct approach is more resource-efficient than the indirect approaches in terms of allocating the right regions of Senegal to achieve higher accuracy.
+In other words, for thresholds greater than 0.69, the direct approach uses fewer resources and is more accurate than the other methods, suggesting that the indirect approaches are targeting the wrong regions of Senegal or using more resources than necessary to achieve the target $\thr$.
+Figure \ref{fig-Data-2} provides some evidence of this observation where the random forest is over-allocating WASH facilities across most of Senegal, even in areas that may not need additional WASH facilities to achieve $\thr$.
+In contrast, the direct approach generally allocates fewer resources throughout the nation while simultaneously achieving higher accuracy.
+Given that Senegalese policymakers would like to set $\thr$ higher than the current diarrhea-free incidence rate of 0.69, we would recommend the direct approach as it is not only accurate but also cost-efficient for allocating WASH facilities in Senegal.